Why am I the only one doing this?

 Maybe because, when I serve, all I notice is who’s not helping.
 I don’t focus on the twenty people who are serving hamburgers and picking up dirty plates and filling the lemonade pitchers.
 I focus on who’s sitting around, chatting, playing games, or doing “pointless” things as I pick up chairs and sweat.

 I think I’m a little too much like Martha and not enough like Mary.

 You’ve heard the story.

 Now as they were traveling along, He entered a village; and a woman named Martha welcomed Him into her home.
-She had a sister called Mary, who was seated at the Lord’s feet, listening to His word.
-But Martha was distracted with all her preparations; and she came up to Him and said, “Lord, do You not care that my sister has left me to do all the serving alone?
+And she had a sister called Mary, who was also seated at the Lord’s feet, and was listening to His word.
+But Martha was distracted with all her preparations; and she came up to Him and said, “Lord, do You not care that my sister has left me to do the serving by myself?
 Then tell her to help me.”
-But the Lord answered and said to her, “Martha, Martha, you are worried and bothered about so many things; but only one thing is necessary, for Mary has chosen the good part, which shall not be taken away from her” (Luke 10:38-42).
+But the Lord answered and said to her, “Martha, Martha, you are worried and distracted by many things; but only one thing is necessary; for Mary has chosen the good part, which shall not be taken away from her.”
+(Luke 10:38-42)